CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Recommending that Distribution Partners Acquire Third Party Certification

-Toray Industries recommends that its distribution partner acquire external certifications such as ISO 9001, ISO 14001, Green Management Certification8 and G Mark.9 These certifications require companies to achieve legal compliance, improve quality, and practice environmental conservation in distribution processes.
+Toray Industries recommends that its distribution partner acquire external certifications such as ISO 9001, ISO 14001, Green Management Certification6 and G Mark7.
+These certifications require companies to achieve legal compliance, improve quality, and practice environmental conservation in distribution processes.
 Toray Industries also pursues CSR initiatives in collaboration with distribution partners.

-1. 8 Certification is awarded by the Foundation for Promoting Personal Mobility and Ecological Transportation to companies that demonstrate a certain level of environmental improvement activities based on a manual for implementing green management (business management with a low environmental impact)
+1. 6 Green Management Certification: Certification is awarded by the Foundation for Promoting Personal Mobility and Ecological Transportation to companies that demonstrate a certain level of environmental improvement activities based on a manual for implementing green management (business management with a low environmental impact)

-2. 9 A system that recognizes companies that meet certain criteria and demonstrate excellent safety, based on an assessment by the Safety Evaluation Committee established by the Japan Trucking Association of proactive initiatives for legal compliance and safety recommended by the Ministry of Land, Infrastructure, Transport and Tourism
+2. 7 G Mark: A system that recognizes companies that meet certain criteria and demonstrate excellent safety, based on an assessment by the Safety Evaluation Committee established by the Japan Trucking Association of proactive initiatives for legal compliance and safety recommended by the Ministry of Land, Infrastructure, Transport and Tourism

 Yellow Card Emergency Response Measures

-1. 10 A Card listing the names of any hazardous substances, applicable laws and regulations, hazardous properties, procedures in case of accident, emergency reporting and contact information, methods for minimizing the spread of damage, and other relevant information.
+1. 8 A yellow card: A card listing the names of any hazardous substances, applicable laws and regulations, hazardous properties, procedures in case of accident, emergency reporting and contact information, methods for minimizing the spread of damage, and other relevant information.

 Initiatives to Prevent Overloading